Lester Crown

-Lester Crown (born June 7, 1925) is an American businessman and is the son of Chicago financier Henry Crown (died 1990), who created the Material Service Corporation with two brothers in 1919, which merged with General Dynamics in 1959.
+Lester Crown (born June 7, 1925) is an American businessman and the son of Chicago financier Henry Crown (1896–1990), who created the Material Service Corporation with two brothers in 1919, which merged with General Dynamics in 1959.

 Crown has been a perennial member of the Forbes 400 list since 1982.
 He controls family holdings, including large stakes in Maytag, Hilton Hotels, Alltel, Aspen Skiing Company, New York's Rockefeller Center, and pro basketball's Chicago Bulls.
 He also holds a 13% stake in the New York Yankees, an increase from 10% when he was an original limited partner with George Steinbrenner's investment group in 1973.
 Presumably, the large stake held in Bank One at the time of the 2003 Forbes 400 listing has converted to JPMorgan Chase stock and was derived from an interest in First Chicago Bank, which was enumerated in the 1998 Forbes 400 list as First Chicago NBD shares.
 Recent achievements include brokering a controversial agreement to expand O'Hare International Airport, and spearheading the funding of the new Cook County Hospital (Stroger Hospital).
 He is the chairman of the Commercial Club of Chicago and Chicago Council on Global Affairs.